Polk County Courthouse (Arkansas)

 The Polk County Courthouse is a historic government building at Church Avenue and DeQueen Streets in Mena, Arkansas, the county seat of Polk County.
 The original portion of the building is a two-story light-colored brick structure, with restrained Art Deco styling.
-It was designed by Haralson and Mott of Fort Smith, and was built in 1939 with funding from the Public Works Administration.
+It was designed by Haralson & Mott of Fort Smith, and was built in 1939 with funding from the Public Works Administration.
 To the rear of the courthouse is a modern wing, joined by a breezeway.
 The original building is little-altered—only its front doors have been replaced with modern glass and aluminum doors.

 The building was listed on the National Register of Historic Places in 1992.